telerik/xaml-docs/knowledge-base/kb-buttons-toggleswitchbutton-change-animation-speed.md

 ## Solution

 To cange the animation speed, you can set the `SpeedRatio` property of the associated `AnimationSelector` attached to the control.
-To do this in XAML, you need to repalce the default selector with a custom one.
+To do this in XAML, you need to replace the default selector with a custom one.

 #### __[XAML]__
 {{region kb-buttons-toggleswitchbutton-change-animation-speed-0}}